 NOTE FROM CAROLYN: I wrote much more about both getting and offering support in my book, “A Woman’s Guide to Living with Heart Disease”.
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 20% off the list price).

-* I first encountered Lisa Coppen’s name in 2009 when, coincidentally, she and I along with 18 other women were named by ‘Our Bodies, Ourselves’ of Boston for their inaugural Women’s Health Heroes awards for those “who make significant contributions to the health and well-being of women.” ♥
+* I first encountered Lisa Coppen’s name in 2009 when, coincidentally, she and I along with 18 other women from seven countries were named by ‘Our Bodies, Ourselves’ of Boston for their inaugural Women’s Health Heroes awards for those “who make significant contributions to the health and well-being of women.” ♥

 Q: What is most helpful to you when you’re feeling sick?